tidyverse/vroom/tests/testthat/_snaps/problems.md

       problems(a_tibble)
     Condition
       Error in `problems()`:
-      ! `x` must have a problems attribute that is from vroom. i Is this object from readr?
+      !
+The `x` argument of `vroom::problems()` must be a data frame created by vroom: x `x` seems to have been created with something else, maybe readr?